avadrevu-2/ece143_data_analysis_project/README.md

 ## A look into mass layoffs!
 This is the codebase for the ECE143 Data Analysis project.
 In this project, we performed analysis on datasets relating to layoffs.

+## Third-Party Modules
+We used Pandas to process our data, and Matplotlib and Scipy for plotting.
+See our requirements.txt file for the full details of all the modules we used, but those three are the main ones.

 ## How to use

 ### Create a new python virtual environment: